 |Dopey dancing with Snow White.|

 The fairytales upon which "Snow White" was based did not have any named dwarfs; that detail was entirely the invention (one of the most brilliant in Hollywood history) of Walt Disney himself.
-Appropriate names for the dwarves were hard to come up with, as the name had to be both classical, appropriate for a medieval fairy tale (you couldn't just call them "Steve" and "Harry"), and also mean something to the film itself.
-Eventually, someone proposed the name "Dopey" for one of the dwarves, thinking it fit the character as drawn.
+Appropriate names for the dwarfs were hard to come up with, as they had to be both classical, appropriate for a medieval fairy tale (you couldn't just call them "Steve" and "Harry").
+They also had to mean something to the film itself.
+Eventually, someone proposed the name "Dopey," perhaps facetiously, for one of the dwarfs, thinking it fit the character as drawn.

 |Walt Disney was stuck - he had to name this character.
 It is an original sketch of "Dopey" from 30 September 1936, signed "MN" - possibly Maurice Noble or Mique Nelson (Walt Disney Productions).|

-Walt's people objected to "Dopey" as the name of a character, thinking that it sounded too modern. which was a very common pejorative slang word of the 1930s ("He's kinda dopey" or "What are you - a dope?") - in fact, the word was very cutting edge in terms of its usage.
-There was nothing "medieval" about "dopey."
-Walt Disney himself, though, liked it.
-He responded to the critics that "Dopey" was perfectly fine, and in fact had impeccable classical roots: Why, he said, William Shakespeare himself had used the word "dopey," and if it was good enough for Shakespeare, it was good enough for his film.
+Walt Disney himself, though, liked "Dopey."
+In fact, he thought it was perfect.
+Disney responded to the critics that "Dopey" was perfectly fine, and in fact had impeccable classical roots.
+Why, he said, even the great William Shakespeare himself had used the word "dopey."
+If it was good enough for Shakespeare, it was good enough for his animated feature film.

 That shut up the doubters.
-Why, if the Immortal Bard of Avon had used the word over three hundred years earlier, who were they to object to it being too modern for a medieval character?
+After all, if the Immortal Bard of Avon had used the word "dopey" over three hundred years earlier, who were they to object to it being too modern for a medieval character?
 Dopey went on to become one of the most beloved characters in "Snow White and the Seven Dwarves."
-Once they had the name of one dwarf that related to his personal attributes, the names of the other dwarfs were easy to come up with, all referencing qualities of the characters themselves such as "Sleepy" and "Grumpy."
+Once Disney and his people had the name of one dwarf that related to his personal attributes, the names of the other dwarfs were easy to come up with.
+They all referenced qualities of the characters themselves such as "Sleepy" and "Grumpy" just like "Dopey."

 Meanwhile, bemused scholars are still searching for any use of the word "dope" or "dopey" by Shakespeare.
 There is none - that they can find, at least.
 But they keep trying!